jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-11-using-r-in-python.md

 and you still will have to be careful because the '+ 1' will be element-wise addition!

-As you can imagine this can be 'fun' to debug if you make assumptions about the behaviour of returned R objects.
+As you can imagine, this can be 'fun' to debug if you assume that returned R objects will behave like Python objects.

 __You have been warned.__